blockful-io/shutter-staking/docs/brainstorming.md

 # Auto-compounding feature with rewards claimable at any time

-What must be done in order to allow keypers to claim before the `lockPeriod` has passed but yet have the auto-compounding feature?
-Effectively allowing keypers to claim their rewards at any time while the initial staked amount remains locked for the `lockPeriod`.
+How can we enable keypers to claim their rewards before the `lockPeriod` expires, while still maintaining the auto-compounding feature?
+This would allow keypers to claim their rewards whenever they want, while keeping the initial staked amount locked for the `lockPeriod`.

 ## Storage Modifications